 Outstanding Gripping Power

-When you want the driver to stick in your hand, the StaSof comes through with outstanding gripping ability.
-The tact on the fingers and palm of the glove locks the grip in your hands for full confident swings.
-During our time with the glove, our hardest hitting testers never felt their drivers slip in their hands while wearing the Footjoy glove.
+When you want the driver to stick in your hand, the StaSof delivers outstanding gripping ability.
+The tact on the fingers and palm of the golf glove locks the grip in your hands for full, confident swings.

 On short pitch shots and wedge swings, the StaSof performs beautifully, offering a boatload of feel and touch.
-For low handicappers, the softness mimics the best tour-level gloves on the market today.
+For low handicappers, the softness mimics the best tour-level golf gloves on the market today.

 Wonderful Fit